andresbasilea/Sysyphus/content/Data Engineering/Data Engineering.md

 - Problem-Solving: Every project is a puzzle that demands a mix of technical skills, innovation, and adaptability.
 - Building Foundations for Analytics and AI: Without Data Engineering, there is no AI, machine learning or advanced analytics.
 - Continuous Learning: The field evolves rapidly, with new tools, frameworks and paradigms emerging regularly.

+> [!danger] Danger
+> Even though I try to keep these notes updated, everything in computer / software engineering has fast-paced changes.
+Keep that in mind.

 ### Projects
 [[Projects]]